Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Hoarding, Abuse, or Neglect

 Hoarding is a mental disorder where people collect objects, pets, and just about anything in excess.
 It isn’t unusual to hear of people hoarding animals, like cats, in an inadequate living space.
+Abuse is when you see someone strike, hit, kick, or physically assault an animal.
+However, it can also be done in other ways, like tying a dog to a stake in direct sunlight.

+Neglect is when someone leaves an animal for prolonged periods without adequate socialization or basic needs.
 If you suspect that someone is mistreating an animal in any way, you should report it immediately.
-Many animals suffer at the hands of irresponsible owners, even if they mean well or don’t understand the full extent of their abuse.
+Several animals suffer at the hands of irresponsible owners, even if they mean well or don’t understand the full extent of their abuse.

 Related Reads:

-Featured Image Credit: Impact Photography, Shutterstock
+Featured Image By: Impact Photography, Shutterstock

 Related Articles